vincentlogic/MindCrafterAI/README.md

 - **Agent Logbook**: a structured tracker for the mock agents, including their mood, intent, and preferred tools.
 - **Signal Board**: a human-readable summary built for quick status checks and inspiration throws.
 - **Ops Notes**: metadata about planned iterations and tooling decisions, leaning on a pseudo pipeline rhythm.
+- **Storage Trough**: simple JSON helpers that keep each CLI session from vanishing so the mock notebook feels more permanent.

 ## Getting Started